julian10m/julian10m.github.io/_posts/2021-03-07-Logistic-Regression-Softmax-Regression.md

 title: Logistic and Softmax Regression
 ---

 Logistic and softmax regression are supervised machine learning algorithms used for classification tasks.
 Given a categorical target variable $y$ that may take $K$ possible values, and an observation $\mathbf{x}$ composed of $N$ features/predictors, these algorithms estimate the probability a posteriori of $y$ given $\mathbf{x}$.
-A classification rule follows each estimation, thus allowing to to classify each sample, i.e., assign them an estimated class.
+A classification rule allowing to classify each sample, i.e., assign them an estimated class, follows each estimation.

 ## Logistic Regression